cmosqueda/quickease-2.0/server/docs/unit-tests.docs.md

  PASS  tests/ai/ai.service.test.ts
   AI Service
     generateQuizFromNote
-      √ should return AI response text when note exists (6 ms) √ should return undefined if note not found (1 ms) generateFlashcardFromNote
+      √ should return AI response text when note exists (11 ms) √ should return false if note not found (1 ms) generateFlashcardFromNote
       √ should return AI response text for flashcards (1 ms) generateQuizFromPrompt
-      √ should return AI response text from prompt generateFlashcardsFromPrompt
+      √ should return AI response text from prompt (1 ms) generateFlashcardsFromPrompt
       √ should return AI flashcard string from prompt (1 ms) generateNotesFromPrompt
       √ should return generated notes string from prompt (1 ms)

- PASS  tests/ai/ai.controller.test.ts
+ PASS  tests/ai/ai.controller.test.ts (5.698 s)
   AI Controller
-    √ generate_quiz_from_note should return 200 with content (32 ms)
+    √ generate_quiz_from_note should return 200 with content (56 ms)
-    √ generate_flashcards_from_note should return 200 with content (3 ms)
+    √ generate_flashcards_from_note should return 200 with content (4 ms)
-    √ generate_quiz_from_prompt should return 200 with content (2 ms)
+    √ generate_quiz_from_prompt should return 200 with content (3 ms)
-    √ generate_flashcards_from_prompt should return 200 with content (2 ms)
+    √ generate_flashcards_from_prompt should return 200 with content (3 ms)
-    √ generate_notes_from_prompt should return 200 with content (1 ms)
+    √ generate_notes_from_prompt should return 200 with content (2 ms)

 Test Suites: 2 passed, 2 total
 Tests:       11 passed, 11 total
 Snapshots:   0 total
-Time:        4.302 s, estimated 12 s
+Time:        6.856 s, estimated 8 s
 Ran all test suites matching tests/ai.
 ```